At Carlowrie Castle, we are continually striving to make our working practices as conscious as possible.

 At Carlowrie Castle we constantly look to the future as well as to the past.

 Owner and CEO of Carlowrie Castle, Andrew Marshall, founded the charity RESTART in 2009.
 Since then, it has been effecting long-lasting change, supporting the homeless and long-term unemployed to re-start their lives through education, housing, healthcare and apprenticeship schemes.
 In 2021 we moved closer to home with The Breakfast Bothy – an outreach project.
 The Breakfast bothy is a bright yellow police box located in the Meadows area of central Edinburgh that provides a hot breakfast and a friendly face for those who are in need of either or both.
 The project will grow organically and we hope to be offering more voluntary services as it becomes established.

 Carlowrie is a major benefactor of RESTART, meaning that everybody who books an event or stay at Carlowrie is also helping to support the charity’s incredible work.

-In October 2018 Carlowrie will be launching a homeware and accessories collection of handcrafted and uniquely designed work telling the story of Isobel Wylie Hutchison, Carlowrie’s most intriguing resident.
+In October 2018 Carlowrie launched a homeware and accessories collection of handcrafted and uniquely designed work telling the story of Isobel Wylie Hutchison, Carlowrie’s most intriguing resident.
 The collection is updated with new creations by local artists inspired by Isobel regularly.

 Luxury doesn’t have to come at the expense of the environment.
 At Carlowrie, we are constantly exploring new ways to make our business greener.

 We are currently developing a carbon-offsetting project, planting a truffle orchard of nearly 200 trees trees on our 32-acre estate.
 This project has a special historical resonance for us as Robert Hutchison, who oversaw the construction of Carlowrie Castle, was a recognised expert in forestry, and we feel sure that he would have approved.